-Should I fix my energy prices?On 1st October 2024, the energy price cap rose by almost 10% to £1,717 for the average dual-fuel household.
-With winter approaching, it leaves many wondering whether now is a good time to consider switching to a new fixed-price energy tariff.
+The energy price cap currently stands at £1,717 per year for the average dual-fuel household, owever, this will rise to £1,738 on 1st January 2025.
+With winter in full swing, it leaves many wondering whether now is a good time to consider switching to a new fixed-price energy tariff.

-Ofgem, the energy regulator, makes quarterly changes to the energy price cap and with wholesale energy prices stablising in recent months, providers are now offering some competitive fixed-price energy deals that are cheaper than the current energy price cap.
+Ofgem, the energy regulator, makes quarterly changes to the energy price cap and as wholesale energy prices have finally started to stabilise in recent months, providers are starting to offer some competitive fixed-price energy deals, many of which come in cheaper than the current energy price cap.

 Fixing your energy tariff could be a way for you to simplify your energy bills and also budget for the future, as you will know exactly what you will be paying over the fixed term.
 It does, however, come with the risk that you could end up paying more for your energy, if wholesale energy prices fall and so in this article, we take a look at the pros and cons of fixing your energy tariff as well as the things you should consider before switching to a new energy provider.